SQLI-Morocco/Azure-Serverless/Readme.md

 - - -
 **Azure Function**

-Azure function is open source even driven serveless compute platefrom , we can run our code in serval languages with per use billing model and it integrates security.
+Azure function is open source even driven serverless compute platform , we can run our code in serval languages with per use billing model and it integrates security.
-As an even direven componenent , Azure Function  supports by defaul serval triggrers
+As an even driven component , Azure Function  supports by default serval triggers

 <br>
 * Azure based on scenarios common
     * HTTP request